-- In 2008, Congress passed the original Newborn Screening Saves Lives Act (P.L.
+Approximately 1 in every 300 newborns has a condition that can be detected through screening.
+Newborn screening is the practice of testing every newborn for certain genetic, metabolic, hormonal and functional conditions that are not otherwise apparent at birth.
+Screening detects conditions that, if left untreated, can cause disabilities, developmental delays, illnesses or even death.
+If diagnosed early, many of these disorders can be managed successfully.
+The Newborn Screening Saves Lives Reauthorization Act renews critical federal programs that provide assistance to states to improve and expand their newborn screening programs; support parent and provider education; and ensure laboratory quality and surveillance for newborn screening.
+Background In 2008, Congress passed the original Newborn Screening Saves Lives Act (P.L.
 110-204), which established national newborn screening guidelines and helped facilitate comprehensive newborn screening in every state.
 The legislation, which was reauthorized in 2014 (P.L.
-113-240), expires on September 30, 2019. - Prior to passage of the Newborn Screening Saves Lives Act, the number and quality of newborn screening tests varied greatly from state to state. - In 2007, only 10 states and the District of Columbia required infants to be screened for all the recommended disorders.
-Today, all states, the District of Columbia and Puerto Rico screen for at least 29 of the 35 recommended disorders.
+113-240), expired on September 30, 2019.

+Prior to the passage of the Newborn Screening Saves Lives Act, the number and quality of newborn screening tests varied greatly from state to state.
+2007 In 2007, only 10 states and the District of Columbia required infants to be screened for all the recommended disorders.
+2022 Today, all states, the District of Columbia and Puerto Rico screen for at least 30 of the 35 recommended disorders.